 Violence is a community issue that arises in all communities, big and small.
 As you may already be aware of, COVID-19 has increased more than just stress and financial worry: it also increased incidents of domestic violence and other crimes.
-While statistically advocate programs nationwide are aware of this increase, many victims have been unable to safely reach out for help and are just now starting to gain access to available services.
-While Sarah's Friends has continued to be available throughout COVID-19 shutdowns, it is impossible to know the magnitude of what’s to come in the next year as we begin to hear from those who have been harmed throughout this pandemic.
+Currently, Sarah's Friends has experienced an increase in caseload of over 68%.

 Susan was stuck in an abusive marriage she felt hopeless in.
 For over a decade, the verbal putdowns, manipulative and controlling behavior, and physical assaults had her feeling there was no way out.
 With limited individual income and constant financial control, Susan felt trapped.
 After being referred to Sarah’s Friends by a friend, Susan received assistance completing a danger assessment, creating a safety plan, and discussing her options and individual goals.
 Through advocacy and referrals, she received emotional guidance and support from staff and obtained legal assistance for a divorce through Legal Aid.
 She received assistance locating and obtaining safe, independent housing through the help of the rapid rehousing assistance program which provided the funding for her deposit and first month’s rent.
 Assisting her immediate needs, she also received a gas voucher and food voucher through the emergency financial assistance program.
 Susan also attended and participated in the monthly women’s support group during her transition and adjustment period.